estif2127/ethiochatbot/README.md

 **Amharic Chat bot**

-The Amharic Chat App is a simple web application that allows users to have text-based conversations in the Amharic language.
+The Amharic Chat bot is a simple web application that allows users to have text-based conversations in the Amharic language.
 This app is designed to respond to user inputs with predefined responses, making it a basic conversational AI.

 **Features**